caddyserver/caddy/.github/CONTRIBUTING.md

 ### Reporting bugs

 Like every software, Caddy has its flaws.
 If you find one, [search the issues](https://github.com/caddyserver/caddy/issues) to see if it has already been reported.
 If not, [open a new issue](https://github.com/caddyserver/caddy/issues/new) and describe the bug, and somebody will look into it!
-(This repository is only for Caddy, not plugins.)
+(This repository is only for Caddy and its standard modules.)

 **You can help stop bugs in their tracks!** Speed up the patch by identifying the bug in the code.
 This can sometimes be done by adding `fmt.Println()` statements (or similar) in relevant code paths to narrow down where the problem may be.
 It's a good way to [introduce yourself to the Go language](https://tour.golang.org), too.